 Can I claim self-defense in a violent crime case?

-Yes — but only when the facts back it up.
-Self-defense requires a reasonable belief that force was necessary to prevent imminent harm.
+Yes, if the evidence supports it.
+Self-defense requires a reasonable belief that using force was necessary to stop immediate danger.
 Key details include who started the altercation, if a weapon was involved, and whether the level of force used was reasonable.
 A thorough investigation is key.

 What if the alleged victim doesn’t want to press charges?

 The State can still prosecute.
 It’s the prosecutor, not the alleged victim, who decides if the case continues.
-Even without cooperation, the State can use 911 calls, reports, or medical records to build their case.
+They may rely on 911 audio, medical records, officer testimony, and other evidence even if the complainant is reluctant.
 Your lawyer’s role is to challenge the proof, not rely on assumptions that a case will “go away.”

 Will I go to prison for a first offense?

-Not necessarily.
+Not automatically.
 Outcomes depend on the charge class, enhancements, prior record, and the strengths and weaknesses of the evidence.
 Acting early can create leverage for plea deals or alternatives, particularly when your lawyer challenges weak evidence.

 Should I speak to detectives if I’m “not a suspect” yet?